mixmaxhq/creative-challenge/challenges/2019-05-mixmax-logo/eli/README.md

-# mixmin
+# mixmin (51)

-An unoptimized but very terse script that emits the Mixmax logo with the desired dimensions.
+An unoptimized but very terse (51 bytes) script that emits the Mixmax logo with the desired dimensions.

 ```bash
 $ pyth mixmin <<< $'50\n16'